pennhanlee/tp/docs/DeveloperGuide.md

 The proposed undo/redo mechanism is facilitated by `VersionedLibrary`.
 It extends `Library` with an undo/redo history, that is stored and maintained by `HistoryManager`. `HistoryManager` manages the current library state as well as the undo and redo history.
-It does so by storing instances of type`ReadOnlyLibrary`.
-Henceforth, state shall refer to instances of `ReadOnlyLibrary`.
+It does so by storing copies of `ReadOnlyLibrary`.
+Henceforth, state shall refer to an object of type `ReadOnlyLibrary`.

 * `HistoryManager#addNewState()` — Add a new state to be used as the current state
 * `HistoryManager#undo()` — Restores the most recent previous state from its history.